 I am taking a qualitative research approach will enable me to explore social support within private SNS channels from a holistic and in-depth perspective.
-My chosen methodology is Heuristic Inquiry (Moustakas 1990) which is based on autobiographical experience and has been employed in a variety of disciplines including education (Given 2008; Sultan 2019)
+My chosen methodology is based on Heuristic Inquiry (Moustakas 1990) to incorporate my own experience, this has been employed in a variety of disciplines including education (Given 2008; Sultan 2019)

 Ethical approval for my research was granted by Lancaster University in May 2022

 Aboagye, M.O. et al. (2018) Teacher burnout in pre-schools: A cross-cultural factorial validity, measurement invariance and latent mean comparison of the Maslach Burnout Inventory, Educators Survey (MBI-ES).
 Children and Youth Services Review, 94, 186–197.
 [Accessed: 3 January 2022].

 Baff, D. (2022) Exploring educators’ lived experiences of social support within private social network site channels and the impact on wellbeing : A heuristic inquiry (Proposal).

 Batenburg, A. & Das, E. (2014) An Experimental Study on the Effectiveness of Disclosing Stressful Life Events and Support Messages: When Cognitive Reappraisal Support Decreases Emotional Distress, and Emotional Support Is Like Saying Nothing at All.
 PLoS ONE, 9(12), e114169.
 [Accessed: 3 January 2022].